hariclerry/novoresume_challenge/README.md

  - Setup testing using Jest test runner and Enzymes testing utility
  - Wrote tests for the implemented components and functionalities
  - Added type checking using Proptypes library
  - Setup configuration for absolute imports in jsconfig.json file.
-This is just for Better Readability and Easy Refactoring
+This is just for better code readability and easy Refactoring

  #### Bonus
  1. Making the page responsive
-    The landing page is implemented to be responsive.
+    - The landing page is implemented to be responsive.
 2. Adding the images to the PDF
-    I tried adding the images to the PDF but as mentioned, this is a bit more complicated.
+    - I tried adding the images to the PDF but as mentioned, this is a bit more complicated.
 The solution that was hoping to implement woulb be possible if the images were hosted/stored remotely for example on Cloudinary or AWS S3 buckets, perhaps this can still be done with the current implementation, I hope to find out!
 As per the current implementation, the PDF is generated without the product images.